Work Search and Reemployment Requirements Reminder

 Claimants who file a new application for unemployment compensation on or after January 4, 2015, and who are required to search for work, will be required to complete reemployment activities at OhioMeansJobs.com.

-In addition, if you don’t already have a resume posted on OhioMeansJobs, a temporary resume will be created and posted for you.
+If you don't already have a resume posted on OhioMeansJobs.com, a temporary resume will be created and posted for you.

 If verified, your work search requirement may be waived.

-If these activities are not completed by the required deadlines, your benefits will STOP until they are completed.
+If these activities are not completed by the required deadline dates, your benefits may STOP until the activities are completed.

 For more information about OhioMeansJobs registration, your resume and reemployment activities, CLICK HERE

 For help navigating OhioMeansJobs.com, please select from the following list:

 - Accessing and Logging into OhioMeansJobs.com: